-190 Coefficient of variation is defined here as the standard deviation divided by the mean.
+172 Coefficient of variation is defined here as the standard deviation divided by the mean.
 For example (using a Microsoft Excel formula), the coefficient of variation of operating margin of the hypothetical subject company used in all examples = STDEV(16.7,15.0,15.3,10.7,15.6)/AVERAGE(16.7,15.0,15.3,10.7,15.6).

-191 Throughout this report the risk-free asset is represented by the yield on a 20-year constant maturity Treasury bond.
+173 Throughout the Report the risk-free asset is represented by the yield on a 20-year constant maturity Treasury bond.

-182 For a detailed discussion of how premia over the risk-free rate are calculated, see "The Difference Between 'Risk Premia Over the Risk-Free Rate' and 'Risk Premia Over CAPM'" on page 44.
+174 For a detailed discussion of how premia over the risk-free rate are calculated, see "The Difference Between 'Risk Premia Over the Risk-Free Rate' and 'Risk Premia Over CAPM'" on page 43.

-193 Because these premia have an embedded measure of market (i.e. "beta") risk, these premia are appropriate for use in "buildup" methods that do not otherwise include a measure of market risk, but are not appropriate for use in models (e.g. CAPM) that already have a measure of market (beta) risk.
-Risk Study risk premia over the risk-free rate (RP{m+w}) are published in Exhibits D-1, D-2, and D-3 of the Risk Premium Report.
+175 Because these premia have an embedded measure of market (i.e. "beta") risk, these premia are appropriate for use in "buildup" methods that do not otherwise include a measure of market risk, but are not appropriate for use in models (e.g. CAPM) that already have a measure of market (beta) risk.
+Risk Study risk premia over the risk-free rate (RP{m+u}) are published in Exhibits D-1, D-2, and D-3 of the Risk Premium Report.

 The "Buildup 3" Equation

-As an alternative to the basic buildup equation (see page 51), one can use the Risk Study to develop a risk premium for the subject company for which RP_m (the market premium) and RP_u (the company-specific risk premium) are combined into a single premium, RP{m+u} .
+As an alternative to the basic buildup equation (see page 50), one can use the Risk Study to develop a risk premium for the subject company for which RP_m (the market premium) and RP_u (the company-specific risk premium) are combined into a single premium, RP{m+u} .
 The basic buildup equation therefore becomes:

-$$E(R_i) = R_f + RP{m+u}$$
+$$E(R_i) = R_i + RP{m+ij}$$

-- E(R) = Expected rate of return on security i (this is "cost of equity capital", or "COE") - R_i = risk-free rate as of the valuation date (typically a long-term US Treasury bond yield) - RP{m+u} = risk premium for the subject company for which RP_m (the market premium) and RP_u (the company-specific risk premium) are combined into a single premium.
+E(R) = Expected rate of return on security i (this is "cost of equity capital", or "COE")

+R_i = risk-free rate as of the valuation date (typically a long-term US Treasury bond yield)

+RP{m+u} = risk premium for the subject company for which RP_m (the market premium) and RP_u (the company-specific risk premium) are combined into a single premium.

 One final important modification of the basic buildup formula is needed: the Equity Risk Premium (ERP) Adjustment.
-The equity risk premium adjustment is made to reconcile the historical data presented in the Risk Premium Report with the forward-looking ERP chosen by the individual analyst as of valuation date.194
+The equity risk premium adjustment is made to reconcile the historical data presented in the Risk Premium Report with the forward-looking ERP chosen by the individual analyst as of valuation date.176

-The ERP Adjustment is simply the difference between the user's own forward-looking ERP and the historical 1963-2011 ERP (4.3%).195 For example, many users of the Report use the Duff & Phelps Recommended ERP, which is 6.0 percent at the end of 2011).^{196, 197} In this case, the ERP Adjustment would be 1.7 percent (6.0%-4.3%).
+The ERP Adjustment is simply the difference between the user's own forward-looking ERP and the historical 1963-2012 ERP (4.5%).177 For example, many users of the Report use the Duff & Phelps Recommended ERP, which is 5.5 percent at the end of 2012).^{178, 179} In this case, the ERP Adjustment would be 1.0 percent (5.5%-4.5%).